RickStrahl/BlogPosts/2018-05/Fixing-Web-UI/FixingWebUi.md

 If you need custom input controls you're also still confined by the extremely limited feature set of the few native input controls available.

-How many times have you hunted around for a DatePicker control that works with jQuery UI, then jQUery Mobile, then Bootstrap, and then with your custom framework?
+How many times have you hunted around for a DatePicker control that works with jQuery UI, then jQUery Mobile, then Bootstrap, then Material Design and then with your custom framework?
 The horror of it all is that even if you find something that works it usually only works **in the context of the framework it was designed for**.
 Throw it into a different UI context and the whole shebang no longer looks right, or worse no longer works.

-So maybe you're one of the 'no frameworks' guys who builds everything by hand.
+Maybe you're one of the 'no frameworks' guys who builds everything by hand.
 That's awesome and I **really admire that** if you're sticking with it (most don't), because I have done that in years past.
-But at some point realized that maintaining my own Web Framework is just too damn difficult for a single developer or even a small team to keep up and manage.
+But at some point I realized that maintaining my own Web Framework is just too damn difficult for a single developer or even a small team to keep up and manage.
 And in the end it's a tough sell to clients you do work for that generally want a more standardized solution that they can find developers for.

 Building UI components that display content is perhaps a reasonable endeavor.
 HTML is infinitely flexible with display layout but it absolutely sucks when it comes to input behavior because there are no behavior standards at all.

 When you account for **behavior** you realize quickly how complex it is to build even a reasonably simple control and make it behave like a control is expected to behave.
 For example, think of implementing selection behavior on a hand drawn list control, or handling expansion in a hand drawn tree control - these are not trivial implementation details.
 You need to account for mouse and keyboard behavior, for hover, selected and selection behavior.
 Handle input searching.
 Handle multi-select.
 Handle accessibility, localization and the list goes on... the list goes on.
+None of that shit is built in.

-Developers who specialize in Control development know all of these details, but the average application dev usually never gives these things a second thought - until they try to implement them yourself.
+Developers who specialize in Control development know all of these details, but the average application dev usually never gives these things a second thought - until they try to implement them themselves.

 Building user friendly input controls that have common behavior, look professional, support accessibility standards, support OS shortcuts and behaviors is hard.